 - ACBC (Adaptive CBC)

-The price for the workshop is €1,450 (excluding VAT, also for non-European countries).
+As seats are limited, don’t wait too long to sign up.
+The price for this 3-day workshop is €1,450 (excluding VAT, also for non-European countries).
 Payment arrangements will be sent via email following registration.

-This session introduces discrete choice (CBC) analysis through interactive, hands-on training.
-Below are some of the topics covered the first day:
+On this first day, we introduce discrete choice (CBC) analysis through interactive, hands-on training.
+Below are some of the topics we’ll cover:

 - Conjoint methodology: overview, concepts, and objectives